For registered BC Archives researchers

 - familiarize themselves with care and handling procedures for records

-- understand that staff and volunteers have the right to work in an environment that is free from discriminatory harassment and personal harassment
+- understand that staff, volunteers and other researchers have the right to work in an environment that is free from discriminatory harassment and personal harassment

 - understand that behavior in conflict with this Code of Conduct may result in consequences, including being asked to leave